 Glial cells (astrocytes and microglia) are involved in neuroinflammation, which can extend to the respiratory system.
 When glial cells in the central nervous system (CNS) are activated due to injury, infection, or chronic disease, they release pro-inflammatory cytokines and other inflammatory mediators.

 Satellite glial cells, found in sensory, sympathetic, and parasympathetic ganglia, play a crucial role in encasing neuron bodies, supplying nutrients, and maintaining the chemical environment around neurons.
+The interaction between the nervous and immune systems in these ganglia is important for regulating respiratory inflammation, as immune signaling molecules can modulate neuronal responses and contribute to chronic respiratory symptoms.

 This neuroinflammation can disrupt the normal functioning of the brainstem, which controls the essential respiratory functions, including the regulation of the cough reflex and mucus production.
+Neural regulation by glial cells affects these neural pathways, influencing cough sensitivity and airway mucus secretion.

 Glial cells can also influence peripheral nerves, making them more sensitive and amplifying the inflammatory response in the respiratory tract.